ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 to:

 - Capable of solving a CAPTCHA.
-Clients that solve CAPTCHA challenges can be attested to have this capability for the purposes of being ruled out as a bot or otherwise automated Client.
+Clients that solve CAPTCHA challenges can be attested to have this capability for the purpose of being ruled out as a bot or otherwise automated Client.
 - Client state.
 Clients can be associated with state and the attester can attest to this state.
-Examples of state include the number of issuance protocol invocations, the client's geographic region, and whether the client has a valid application-layer account.
+Examples of state include the number of issuance protocol invocations, the Client's geographic region, and whether the client has a valid application-layer account.
 - Trusted device.
 Some Clients run on trusted hardware that are capable of producing device-level attestation statements.

-Each of these attestation types have different security properties.
+Each of these attestation types has different security properties.
 For example, attesting to having a valid account is different from attesting to running on trusted hardware.
 In general, Attesters should accept a limited form of attestation formats.